 What would you like to know about me?
 What would you expect to read on this page?
 I am open to suggestions

-Let me start with what I do for a living: I’m a Senior Project Manager, mostly in IT.
+Let me start with what I do for a living: I manage a few endeavours, mostly in IT.

 Story: Now if you are interested in the story, it starts in Lebanon: After three elder brothers, I was born in 1973.
 Three more brothers followed (yes!
 7 boys).

 If you know a bit of the modern history of Lebanon, you have realised by now how unlucky I was to be born just before the sparkle of a very long war that went on and on from 1975 to 1989.